 The long-tailed weasel measures from 23 to 35 cm and weighs 85 to 267 g.
 They are carnivores and can attack animals that are twice their size.

 They eat primarily mice, voles, rabbits, chipmunks, birds, eggs, and insects.

 They live in grasslands and thin forests in sub-tropical areas with mild temperatures in the southern states of North America.
 Their lifespan is up to five years.

 Marsh Rice Rat

-The marsh rice rat, as its name suggests, normally inhabits marshy areas.
-They can also be found where there is an adequate food supply of grasses and sedges.
+As its name suggests, the marsh rice rat usually inhabits marshy areas.
+They can also be found with an adequate food supply of grasses and sedges.

-The marsh rice rat needs a habitat where they can find protective cover.
+The marsh rice rat needs a habitat where it can find protective cover.

 They are approximately 245mm in length and weigh up to 70g.